vmware-private-ai/VMware-generative-ai-reference-architecture/Starter-Packs/Improved_RAG/00-Setup-NIM-and-vLLM-Services/README.md

   - Notice the `Meta-Llama3-8b-instruct` model supports a __maximum context window of 8192 tokens.__

 - __Running `Meta-Llama-3-70B-Instruct` on a vLLM container__.
-A crucial aspect of RAG pipelines development is the evaluation stage.
-In this Starter Pack we use __[DeepEval](https://docs.confident-ai.com/docs/getting-started)__ which provides a wealth of features to automate the __[generation of synthetic evaluation sets](https://docs.confident-ai.com/docs/evaluation-datasets-synthetic-data)__ and evaluation processes via an __[extensive collection of evaluation metrics](https://docs.confident-ai.com/docs/metrics-introduction).__ DeepEval requires a powerful LLM service to generate synthetic evaluation sets and to act as evaluator ("judge") responsible for gauging every metric used to asses a RAG pipeline.
+A crucial aspect of RAG pipeline development is the evaluation stage.
+In this Starter Pack we use __[DeepEval](https://docs.confident-ai.com/docs/getting-started)__ which provides a wealth of features to automate the __[generation of synthetic evaluation sets](https://docs.confident-ai.com/docs/evaluation-datasets-synthetic-data)__ and evaluation processes via an __[extensive collection of evaluation metrics](https://docs.confident-ai.com/docs/metrics-introduction).__ DeepEval requires a powerful LLM service to generate synthetic evaluation sets and to act as an evaluator ("judge") responsible for gauging every metric used to assess a RAG pipeline.
 One of the requirements for an LLM to act as a judge is the ability to generate verdicts in the form of JSON objects.
-This is not an easy task as very few closed-source LLMs can do it consistently (GPT-4 or GPT-4o for example).
+This task is not easy, as very few closed-source LLMs can do it consistently (GPT-4 or GPT-4o, for example).
 In the open-source LLM world, after testing lots of models, __only Llama-3-70b-Instruct__ running on vLLM in ___guided-JSON mode___ was capable of doing the job consistently.
 Please consider the following when running the __`run_vllm_llama3-70b-Instruct.sh`__ script:
   - vLLM runs in a container exposing an ___OpenAI-like API service___ on `port 8020`.